jacob-haimes/jacob-haimes.github.io/_posts/2024-04-30-Open-Source-AI-is-a-lie.md

 tags:
   - Machine Learning
   - AI Safety
-excerpt: Big Tech is attempting to alter the definition of "Open Source" to their advantage; at the very least we should know about it.
+excerpt: Big Tech is attempting to redefine "Open Source" to their advantage; at the very least, we should know about it.
 read_time: true
 ---
 <figure>